Skip to main content

 The Charter is open to a wide spectrum of financial institutions, including banks, asset management firms, and insurance companies, among others.

-On yearly basis, the Charter founders and the Luxembourg Sustainable Finance Initiative (LSFI) as the Charter’s external coordinating entity, will publish an annual progress report of the Charter’s signatories.
+On yearly basis, the Charter founders and the Luxembourg Sustainable Finance Initiative (LSFI) the Luxembourg coordinating entity on sustainable finance and the WiF Charter Founders’ data partner, will publish an annual progress report of the Charter’s signatories.
 Each year in March, the WiF Charter Annual Report is published, offering a comprehensive overview of the representation of Women in Luxembourg’s financial sector.

 What does it mean to become a signatory organisation?